LSSTDESC/SprintWeek2020/.github/ISSUE_TEMPLATE/new-service-sprint.md

 ---
-name: New Paper Sprint
+name: New Service Sprint
-about: 'Template to propose a new paper sprint '
+about: 'Template to propose a new service sprint '
 title: "[SPRINT] your sprint name "
-labels: Paper Sprint
+labels: Service Sprint, Wednesday
 assignees: ''

 ---